Reinforcement (speciation): Selection

 Speciation by reinforcement relies directly on selection to favor an increase in prezygotic isolation, and the nature of selection's role in reinforcement has been widely discussed, with models applying varying approaches.
 Selection acting on hybrids can occur in several different ways.
 All hybrids produced may be equality low-fitness, conferring a broad disadvantage.
 In other cases, selection may favor multiple and varying phenotypes such as in the case of a mosaic hybrid zone.
 Natural selection can act on specific alleles both directly or indirectly.
 In direct selection, the frequency of the selected allele is favored to the extreme.
 In cases where an allele is indirectly selected, its frequency increases due to a different linked allele experiencing selection (linkage disequilibrium).

 The condition of the hybrids under selection can play a role in post-zygotic isolation, as hybrid inviability (a hybrid unable to mature into a fit adult) and sterility (the inability to produce offspring entirely) prohibit gene flow between populations.
 Selection against the hybrids can even be driven by any failure to obtain a mate, as it is effectively indistinguishable from sterility—each circumstance results in no offspring.

 Mating and mate preference

+Mosquitofish speciation caused by geographic isolation and mating preferences.
+Mosquitofish (Gambusia affinis) on Andros Island in the Bahamas show high levels of allopatric speciation that has led to reproductive isolation.
+Populations have bred in small ponds called blue holes which are geographically isolated.
+(1).
+In ponds with less predation, mosquito fish have evolved to have a slimmer body type that allows them to swim steadily for longer periods of time (2).
+Research suggests that female mosquitofish have a preference for males with similar body shapes to them, causing reproductive isolation and reinforcement between the ponds.

 Some initial divergence in mate preference must be present for reinforcement to occur.
 Any traits that promote isolation may be subjected to reinforcement such as mating signals (e.g. courtship display), signal responses, the location of breeding grounds, the timing of mating (e.g. seasonal breeding such as in allochronic speciation), or even egg receptivity.
 Individuals may also discriminate against mates that differ in various traits such as mating call or morphology.
 Many of these examples are described below.